8 Situations When You Should Keep Your Mouth Shut

 It’s simply impossible to respond judiciously in circumstances where you’re feeling so disturbed that you’re on the verge of “losing it."
 Carefully monitor what’s going on inside you: Can you feel your face beginning to flush?
 Your heart rate rising?
 Your hands beginning to tremble or shake?
 Your stomach fluttering like a butterfly?
 Or perhaps you're experiencing a thunderous, whole-body energy surge?
 These are all clues that your emotions are threatening to overtake your logical faculties.
 Take a deep breath and endeavor to evaluate the rationality of what’s going on between your ears.

 6. It would dignify—or give credence to—some spiteful individual's degrading of you.
 There’s no good reason to respond to anyone whose prime motive is to taunt you.
 When, out of hostility or malice, another person stridently attacks something you said or wrote, responding to their verbal venom may give their words an authority they hardly deserve.
 The familiar expression, “I won’t dignify that with a response," applies here.
 Most third parties would grasp that you avoided reacting to someone else's comment not because their defamation was righteous but because what they said hardly warranted a response.
 Internet snipers, for example, can hurt you only with your consent.
 Ironically, your power in these situations comes from ignoring their rhetorical jabs.
 In most instances, you’re in no way obliged to respond to belligerent, non-constructive criticism.
 If someone is gratuitously attacking your character, it’s senseless to try to defend yourself or to sneer back at them.
-The best way to settle the matter is through silence, which leaves yourself much less open to further onslaughts.
+The best way to settle the matter is through silence, which leaves you much less open to further onslaughts.

 7. It could lead you to engage with someone whose goal is to ensnare you.
 When someone baits you into an unwinnable verbal duel, it's probably because it affords them the perverse gratification of acting out their contentious, argumentative predilections.
 If you get into the ring, it’s virtually guaranteed that a TKO will ensue—that is, stooping to their level is already a defeat.
 As Mark Twain said, “Never argue with stupid people.
 They will drag you down to their level and then beat you with experience.”
-If someone has already prodded you into responding to them, and is pushing for a second round, it’s wise to cut your losses and call it quits, recognizing that they’re only goading you to partake in an ongoing exercise in futility—or foolishness.
+If someone has already prodded you into responding to them and is pushing for a second round, it’s wise to cut your losses and call it quits, recognizing that they’re only goading you to partake in an ongoing exercise in futility—or foolishness.
 Such bullying is best ignored, especially if they’re only indulging in mudslinging to feed illusions of being stronger or superior to others.

-8. It could reinforce a behavior that needs to change.
+8. It could reinforce behavior that needs to change.
 To close in a completely different direction, when young children have a tantrum, this is their way of getting attention (however negative) or manipulating a situation to get their way.
 With few exceptions, it’s typically best not to react to such unruly behavior (in preschoolers or adults) but, tactically, to ignore it, especially since an active response might inadvertently strengthen the impulse.
 Children need to learn how to deal with the inevitable frustrations of life.
 If their acting out of control yanks your chain to the point that you defer to them, you’re actually “teaching” them to act that way to maximize the odds that they’ll get what they want.
 And that’s hardly in your—or their—best interests.

 © 2014 Leon F. Seltzer, Ph.D.
 All rights reserved.